Guide to Startup Valuation in Bangalore

 Why Valuation Matters in the Bangalore Startup Ecosystem

-Startup valuation holds immense significance for various stakeholders in the Indian ecosystem:
+Startup Valuation holds immense significance for various stakeholders in the Indian ecosystem:

 • Founders: Understanding your company’s intrinsic value empowers you to make informed decisions regarding fundraising from angel investors or venture capitalists (VCs) in India.
 It also equips you to negotiate terms with potential investors, track your progress as your company scales, and make strategic decisions about future financing rounds.